George-E-M/Name_sayer/README.md

 # Name_sayer
 UOA Part 2 Software Engineering Bash Name_sayer project

-To run this application you simply move to the directory containing the folder and write the following commands:
+To run this application you simply move to the directory containing the file and write the following commands:

 chmod +x Name_sayer.sh  #Makes the script executable